-Knowledge Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Know Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
 Develop a critical and coherent understanding of the history, scientific origins and theories of the discipline of psychology, including its limitations.
-All modules 2.
+All PSYC modules 2.
+Understand the diversity of contemporary Westminster, European, and global politics and international relations POLP3107 2.
 Demonstrate knowledge and critical understanding of core areas within the discipline (as defined by the British Psychological Society), and concepts that influence psychological behaviours, experience and functioning.
+PSYC2541, PSYC2542

-PSYC2541, PSYC2542 3.
-Demonstrate knowledge of a range of contemporary research in specialised and/or applied areas of psychology.
-PSYC3661, PSYC3664, PSYC3652 4.
-Demonstrate knowledge and understanding of the historical and scientific origins, theory, research, applications and limitations of counselling psychology as a discipline PSYC3657, PSYC3656
+3. Demonstrate knowledge of a range of contemporary research in specialised and/or applied areas of psychology.
+PSYC3661, PSYC3664, PSYC3652 5.
+Show knowledge and critical understanding of political research, skills in relation to data analysis, as well as political discourse analysis POLP3107